 Determining who should be responsible for conducting risk assessments depends on various factors, including the size and nature of the organization, the complexity of the potential hazards and risks, and the legal and regulatory requirements that apply to the organization.

 In most cases, the responsibility for conducting risk assessments lies with a combination of employers, employees, health and safety professionals, and regulatory authorities.
-By working together, these parties can ensure that risk assessments are conducted effectively and efficiently, ultimately promoting a safe and healthy working environment for all.
+By working together, these parties can ensure that risk assessments are conducted effectively and efficiently, ultimately promoting a safe and healthy working environment.